monocle-h2020/camera_calibration/README.md

 There are two interfaces for applying calibrations to new data, namely through a `spectacle.Camera` object or through the [`spectacle.calibrate`](spectacle/calibrate.py) submodule.

 The `spectacle.Camera` interface is the easiest to use.
+A camera information file is generated using the [generate_metadata.py](calibrate/generate_metadata.py) script.

 To use the `spectacle.calibrate` interface, simply load the [`spectacle.calibrate`](spectacle/calibrate.py) submodule (`from spectacle import calibrate`) and apply the methods contained therein.
 For example, to correct for the camera bias, one would use the `correct_bias` method from this submodule.